dydxprotocol/solo/docs/protocol.md

 Undercollateralized Account (U): +8.75 DAI

 ### Vaporize
-Pulls funds from the insurance fund to recollateralize an underwater account with only negative balances.
+Pulls extra funds from the insurance fund to re-collateralize an underwater account with only negative balances.

 ## Operations

 Every state changing action to the protocol occurs through an Operation.
 Operations contain a series of [Actions](#Actions) that each operate on an Account.

 Multiple Actions can be strung together in an Operation to achieve more complex interactions with the protocol.
-For example, taking short ETH position on Solo could be achieved with an Operation containing the following Actions:
+For example, taking short ETH position on DolomiteMargin could be achieved with an Operation containing the following Actions:

 ```
 Sell ETH for DAI